Sharan-Ravula/CS-335-Advanced-Chess-App/README.md

 A huge shout-out to the following resources that provided the foundation and assets for this project:

-- Logic & Foundation: Inspired by LeMaster Tech.
+- Logic & Foundation: Inspired by `LeMaster Tech`.
 While the base code was used as a starting point, I heavily modified and expanded it to include complex game rules (illegal moves, castling, promotion) and UI enhancements.

 - Video Link: [How to Make Chess in Python! - LeMaster Tech](https://youtu.be/X-e0jk4I938)